bigfoot547/morecommands/README.md

  * Print the itemstring of the item in your hand with the /pwii command.
 (Works fine with unknown items.)
  * Print information on a player using the /pinfo command.
 (You need the server priv.)
  * Print the metadata of the node you are in with the /dumpmeta command.
- * Print a specefic key of the metadata of the block you are in with the /getmeta command.
+ * Print a specific key of the metadata of the block you are in with the /getmeta command.
 (So to find the owner of a door, stand in the doorway and type "/getmeta owner".
 If you have any trouble, PM me on the forums.)
  * Set a specific key of the metadata of the block you are in with the setmeta command.
 (So to make yourself the owner of a door, stand in the doorway and type "/setmeta owner *yourname*".)
  * Show a formspec to everyone with a big area to type in text with the /broadcast command.
  * Show a formspec to *someone* with a big area to type in text with the /showtext command.